 Both of these recordings as well as the remainder of the full concert and speeches and proclaimations by Deb Dominick - Glen Rock Borough Council President, Donna Krebs - Glen Rock Jaycees, David Seitz - York County Treasurer, Congressman William F. Goodling, Dr. Charles H. Glatfelter, and Carolers’ President Karl Steger, can be found on the Carolers’ CD, VOICES of CHRISTMAS.

 The 2016 CD “Hark!
 Hark!
-The Glen Rock Carolers Break Forth in Song”
+The Glen Rock Carolers Break Forth in Songs”

 can be ordered: HERE

-Completing the circle, the Glen Rock Carolers returned to our roots in England in 2002 and 2012 to sing on the Festival of Village Carols in Sheffield. → See: UK1 and UK2.
+Completing the circle, the Glen Rock Carolers returned to our roots in England in 2002, 2012, and 2022 to sing on the Festival of Village Carols in Sheffield. → See: UK.

-On each occasion, we brought back a new song as a remembrance of the trip. → See: Songs
+English carols were brought along home as a remembrance of the trips. → See: Songs

 The English Carolers were welcomed to Glen Rock in 2014 as we hosted the first Festival of English Village Carols. → See: Festival